LouisBearing/BirdSoundClassif/README.md

 - Install python version 3.10

 ### Install
-Create virtual environement with conda (or venv) and activate it.
+Create virtual environment with conda (or venv) and activate it.
 Here is how to do with conda.

 ```